waarp/Waarp-All/README.md

 ### Build from source

-Just clone the project and use Maven version 3.6.3 minimum to build it.
+Just clone the project and use Maven version 3.6.3 minimum to build it (3.8.x for JRE > 11).

-*Even though Java 6 is supported at runtime, Java 8 or 11 is required to build the project*
+*Even though Java 6 is supported at runtime, Java 8 or 11 is required to build the project (JDK 11 can be replaced by a newer version, tested until 16 but with maven 3.8.x)*

 ```sh
 git clone https://github.com/waarp/Waarp-All.git